 Competency in the areas described below is essential for students to be successful within the atmospheric sciences and to be highly competitive for related career and graduate school positions.
 Opportunities for enhancement of these skills within discipline-specific course work are strongly recommended.

 Scientific computing and data analytics

-- Computing skills in data analysis, modeling, and visualization to make inferences about the atmosphere
+- Data analysis, modeling, and visualization to make inferences about and analyze the atmosphere

-- Ability to apply numerical and statistical methods to atmospheric science problems
+- Application of numerical and statistical methods to atmospheric science problems